Lynching of Elias Zarate

+1922 lynching in Weslaco, Texas, U.S.

 Elias Villarael Zarate was a 22-year-old, Mexican immigrant who was lynched in Weslaco, Hidalgo County, Texas by a white mob, his body then being discovered on November 11, 1922.
 The lynching of Zarate (also known as the Weslaco Affair) was the 15th lynching in Texas.
 According to the United States Senate Committee on the Judiciary it was the 56th of 61 lynchings during 1922 in the United States.

 Background

 Texas was a very hostile place towards Mexicans after World War I. According to Lawrence A. Cardoso right after World War I ended, one Mexican national was lynched a week in the state of Texas.

 On Thursday, November 9, 1922, Elias V. Zarate was part of a crew erecting a creamery at Weslaco.
 A fight broke out after a co-worker, J.L.
 Sullivan, got Zarate fired when Sullivan complained about the quality of his work.
 In the fight, Sullivan's arm was broken and Zarate was arrested by Weslaco police.
 Zarate was placed into an unguarded building that was sometimes used as a jail.